adaksuman/genapp/README.md

   installed by genapp (e.g. `~/genapp-dev/apps` where "~" is your home directory -- you must specify your home directory explicitly as genapp will not recognize "~")
-- Set `plugins_conf_home` to an empty directory that will contain your plugin definitions
+- Set `plugins_home` to an empty directory that will contain your plugin definitions

 Here's a sample `priv/dev.config` file (comments removed):